gruntwork-io/docs/docs/pipelines/maintain/extending.md

 <Tabs groupId="deployment-type">
 <TabItem value="RefArch" label="RefArch" default>

-If you've deployed Pipelines as a part of your Reference Architecture, we recommend following the guide on [how to deploy your apps into the Reference Architecture](../../guides/reference-architecture/example-usage-guide/deploy-apps/intro) to learn how to define a module for your application.
+If you’ve deployed Pipelines as a part of your Reference Architecture, we recommend following the guide on [how to deploy your apps into the Reference Architecture](../../guides/reference-architecture/example-usage-guide/deploy-apps/intro) to learn how to define a module for your application.

 To allow Pipelines jobs to be started by events in your repository, open `shared/<your region>/mgmt/ecs-deploy-runner/terragrunt.hcl` and update `docker_image_builder_config.allowed_repos` to include the HTTPS Git URL of the application repo for which you would like to deploy Docker images.